 “Of course not!”
 She was too loud for a person who was suffering through his grip.
 “Look at the symbol on your gun!”

 He directed his eyes to his gun.
 Okay, that was a giveaway.
 He needed to fire whoever thought of putting that symbol on their guns.
-Having special bullets were brilliant since they were able to distinguish friends from enemies by listening to the shots.
+Having special bullets was brilliant since they were able to distinguish friends from enemies by listening to the shots.
 But the symbol?
-Who wanted to boast their ego?
+Who wanted to boost their ego?
 He felt her hand moving so he applied some more force on her shoulder.